 Your friend may deny or minimize or may say "I used to have a problem but I'm better now," or she may acknowledge the difficulty and want to talk about it.
 If she denies it and wants to avoid it, you may have to be satisfied to have expressed your concerns directly and let it be, for now.
 Let her know that you are still her friend and are there to talk if she wants to.
 If your friend's constant discussion of weight and what s/he eats interferes with your relationship, you may have to put some limits on that behavior.
 Those topics can be declared off-limits in your conversations with each other.
 If you are disturbed by your friend's restrictive eating, for example, you may decide not to have meals together.

 If you are concerned that your friend may be in some medical jeopardy and feel you must do more than just express your concerns to them, you may need to ask for additional help -- from family, a medical provider, or other professionals.
-You can also talk to a dorm counselor, a Dean of Student Life, Psychological Services, Health Services or Health Education for more advice.
+You can also talk to a dorm counselor, a Dean of Student Life, Counseling and Psychological Services, Health Services or Health Promotion for more advice.

 If your friend is willing to talk and be open about the problem, it's important to listen with empathy and without judgment.
 It may be hard to understand why someone who is attractive and well-liked would think they are "fat and ugly" or why someone would feel they needed to vomit if they had been "bad" by eating a chocolate chip cookie.
 It is so tempting to try to use logic, reality, and reason to talk someone out of these "irrational" ideas.

 One of the most helpful things you can do is facilitate the person's accessing professional help.
-For Brown students, this is where Health Education, Health Services, and Psychological Services come in.
+For Brown students, this is where Health Promotion, Health Services, and Counseling and Psychological Services come in.
 At Health Education, a registered nutritionist is available to see students individually to help evaluate their nutritional status and eating patterns.
 Health Services provides medical evaluations and Psychological Services evaluates the overall eating disorder in the context of the person's current and past life, providing treatment recommendations.

 One thing is almost never helpful: monitoring what someone eats.
 To be told what to eat, how much to eat, to be watched while eating, etc. would create a problem with food for any of us.
 Imagine how it affects someone who is literally thinking about food all the time.
 Resist the pull to monitor, comment or offer advice about eating.